Deakin University is a Child Safe organisation

 To support this:

-- All staff are required to complete relevant compliance training modules.
+- All staff will be required to complete relevant compliance training modules.

 - All staff whose roles potentially involve interaction with children and young people up to the age of 18 are required to have a Working with Children Check.